 Dead Eye is a very important ability when it comes to combat.
 It will allow you to slow down time and take less damage for that specific duration.
 You will be able to kill enemies much easier with this enabled.
 This is excellent when you find yourself face to face with a large number of enemies and you want to thin their numbers quickly.

 To activate Dead Eye, you must first press R3.
 Once active, you can use R1 to mark your enemies and then press R2 to fire at all marked enemies.
-To deactivate Dead Eye, press R3 again to return to normal game state.
-To check how much Dead Eye, you have, you will need to check the Dead Eye Core right next to the Health and Stamina Cores above the mini-map.
+To deactivate Dead Eye, press R3 again to return to the normal game state.
+To check how much Dead Eye you have, you will need to check the Dead Eye Core right next to the Health and Stamina Cores above the mini-map.

 As you kill more enemies and perform better in combat, the Dead Eye meter will refill over time.
-If you want to extend your Dead Eye time and slow down the drain speed, chew some tobacco and your Dead Eye will decline much slowly.
+If you want to extend your Dead Eye time and slow down the drain speed, chew some tobacco, and your Dead Eye will decline much slowly.
 If you want to upgrade your Dead Eye so that it has more time and slower drain speed, you can complete some hunting and crafting challenges.
 Finding collectibles will also upgrade your Dead Eye.

 Horseback Combat

-Loud bangs of gunfire and enemy presence in close proximity will cause your horse to become spooked and it might even chuck you off and run away which will result in poor execution of your heroic horse combat.
+Loud bangs of gunfire and enemy presence in close proximity will cause your horse to become spooked, and it might even chuck you off and run away, which will result in poor execution of your heroic horse combat.
 To avoid such situations, stick to silenced weapons.

 Fight with Allies

 You can also take friends and allies to combat with you.
 A different number of gang members will be more than willing to support you in your gunfights.
 They are most helpful when you are fighting the law or trying to take on gang hideouts.
-Always take some allies with you as extra guns are always useful.
+Always take some allies with you, as extra guns are always useful.

-Keep your Weapons in Good Shape
+Keep Your Weapons in Good Shape

 Using weapons for a long time will negatively affect them and they will eventually get rusty and dirty.
 Such rusted and dusty weapons cannot be used to their full potential in combat hence it is crucial that you keep your weapons in good shape.
 For doing so, you must regularly clean them and repair them.

 To inspect a specific weapon, open the weapon wheel and press R3 to inspect the weapon.
 If the weapon is dirty or damaged, you can fix it or clean it accordingly.
 Fixed weapons will ensure that weapons have maximum damage, fastest reload time and cocking.
-To clean weapons, you will require a basic ingredient called Gun Oil which is easily available at all Gunsmiths.
+To clean weapons, you will require a basic ingredient called Gun Oil, which is easily available at all Gunsmiths.

 Visit Gunsmiths Often